 While a director today has myriad options at her disposal in terms of camera placement and movement, this also results in a set pattern in which most scenes are shot.
 Wide shot to cover the battle field, close ups of the actors preparing for battle, camera moves with the actors with the help of crane, trolly and a host of other equipment and last but not the least, CGI to fill in the gaps left by the limitations of the physical camera.
 This makes one wonder: is there any other way to do it?

 If you had asked this question to Japanese director Akira Kurosawa, his answer would be a resounding yes.
 If Kurosawa were alive today and you gave him a list of all the camera movements that are possible today and ask him to choose, he would choose the one movement that is rarely used by any director for action/battle scenes.
 He would choose panning the camera.
 Panning is when the camera is stationary at a distance and just turns as required.
-When you turn your necks to and fro while watching a live tennis match, that’s panning.
+When you turn your necks to and from while watching a live tennis match, that’s panning.

 How can you shoot a battle scene with only the pan movement?
 Therein lies the genius of Akira Kurosawa.